succession planning HR service delivery

 What is compensation management?

-Compensation management is typically carried out by HR professionals, who are responsible for ensuring that salaries and bonuses remain competitive and benefits change with the needs of the workforce.
+Human resources (HR) professionals typically carry out compensation management strategies.
+They're responsible for ensuring that salaries and bonuses remain competitive, and benefits change with the needs of the workforce.
 The HR leaders in this role must gather and analyze internal and external salary figures, demographic and economic statistics and other relevant information.
 They are also keen to understand the complexities of benefits administration.

 Why is compensation management important?

-Several factors make compensation management an essential practice in modern organizations:
+Several factors make compensation management an essential practice in many organizations:

-1. Salaries are typically a business' biggest cost.
-Executives need compensation data to prepare and monitor budgets and plan their compensation strategy.
+• Salaries are typically a business's biggest expense.
+Executives need good data to prepare and monitor budgets, plan their compensation strategy and make consistent compensation decisions.

-3. Apart from new laws, employers are giving pay inequity issues more attention as part of their diversity, equity and inclusion (DEI) efforts.
+• Employers are giving pay equity issues more attention as part of their diversity, equity and inclusion (DEI) efforts.

-4. Remote work is prompting some organizations to change compensation strategies.
-Employees who move from high-wage regions, such as Silicon Valley, to Midwestern cities may see their pay reduced to local prevailing wages.
-Keeping salaries competitive in an era of flexible and hybrid work is becoming more complicated.
+• Remote work is prompting some organizations to change compensation strategies.
+Employees who move from high-wage regions, such as Silicon Valley, to Midwestern cities might see their pay reduced to local prevailing wages.
+Ensuring competitive compensation packages in an era of flexible and hybrid work is becoming more complicated.

 Compensation management software

-Compensation management software also provides tools for calculating and communicating total rewards, a personalized statement of the value of each employee's compensation package, including benefits like health insurance and retirement accounts.
+Compensation management software also provides tools for calculating and communicating the total rewards provided to each employee.
+This is a personalized statement of the value of each compensation package, including employee benefits like health insurance and retirement accounts.

 Like other HR applications, compensation management software increasingly relies on machine learning to spot disparities in data and ensure salary rates are competitive.
 Platform vendors have also been adding data analytics tools and access to cloud-based anonymized data to make it easier for employers to benchmark pay rates against other firms in their industry.